 So, you have just received a storage lien notice or certified letter from Moove In Self Storage.
 This is one of those times that can cause that sinking feeling in the pit of your stomach.
 You think, “Oh no, what did I do?”
+“What is a lien fee on a storage unit?”
 But, don’t worry!
 There’s still time and you can get the issue resolved and return your account to good standing in a few easy steps.

 Read The Notice

 First of all, no one wants to sell your belongings.
 You should read the storage lien notice in its entirety and ensure you understand everything that is outlined.
-If there’s something you don’t understand, you should call your property manager as soon as possible to get clarification on any questions you have.
+If there’s something you don’t understand, call your property manager.
+Get clarification on any questions you have.
 Making contact with the rental office immediately is one of the most important things you can do.
-There’s a small chance that a letter may have been sent by mistake, although unlikely, and the only way to confirm that is to give us a call.
+There’s a small chance that a letter may have been sent by mistake.
+Although unlikely, the only way to confirm that is to give us a call.

 Call Your Property Manager

-Give your property manager a call and he or she will be happy go over your account with you in detail, and review the storage lien notice and what it means.
+Give your property manager a call.
+They will be happy to go over your account with you in detail.
+They will also review the storage unit lien notice and what it means.
 If you have received a lien notice or certified letter from Moove In Self Storage, it’s because your account has become 30 days past due.
-Keep in mind that you may receive this letter in several ways; via email, verified mail, courier service or USPS certified mail to the last known address on file.
+Keep in mind that you may receive this letter in several ways; via email, verified mail, courier service, or USPS certified mail to the last known address on file.
 Sometimes we just get caught up in life, and things slip through the cracks.
 Paying your monthly storage rent is no exception – it can be forgotten just as easily as anything else.